- The Vines Inquiry

 Part 15: Tea Time, Two Ways

-AKA - We're spilling tea and dishing (un)just desserts one may deserve
+AKA - Are we spilling tea and dishing (un)just desserts one may deserve?

 Previously in the Vines Inquiry— Frank survived his hike up-island, only to end up back at the Big House and in the arms of his beloved Aunt Toni.
 While they caught up, Frank learned Aunt Toni was back living on Carlisle and had taken her old job as Chief of Police.
 While there was no news of any woman lost in the woods, Frank took a chance to ask his aunt about any…inquiries.